enormandeau/mapcomp/README.md

 ## Introduction

 MapComp facilitates visual comparisons among linkage maps of closely-related species in order to assess their quality and to simplify the exploration of their chromosomal differences.
-The novelty of the approach lies in the use of a reference genome in order to maximize the number of marker pairs comparable among maps, even when completely different library preparation protocols have been used to create the map markers.
-As such, MapComp requires the existence of at least a contig-level assembly for a species that is phylogenetically close to the target species.
+The novelty of the approach lies in the use of a reference genome in order to maximize the number of comparable marker pairs among pairs of maps, even when completely different library preparation protocols have been used to generate the markers.
+As such, MapComp requires a reference genome, at least a contig-level genome assembly, for a species that is phylogenetically close to the target species.

 ## Using MapComp